openservicemesh/osm-docs/content/docs/guides/traffic_management/iptables_redirection.md

     kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundIPRangeExclusionList":["1.1.1.1/32", "2.2.2.2/24"]}}}'  --type=merge
     ```

-Excluded IP ranges are stored in the `osm-mesh-config` `MeshConfig` custom resource and is read at the time of sidecar injection by `osm-injector`.
+Excluded IP ranges are stored in the `osm-mesh-config` `MeshConfig` custom resource and are read at the time of sidecar injection by `osm-injector`.
 These dynamically configurable IP ranges are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
 Excluded IP ranges will not be intercepted for traffic redirection to the Envoy proxy sidecar.
 Refer to the [outbound IP range exclusion demo](/docs/demos/outbound_ip_exclusion) to learn more.

 ### Outbound port exclusions